acterglobal/a3/README.md

 `RiverPagedBuilder` expects a Riverpod [StateNotifierProvider](https://riverpod.dev/docs/providers/state_notifier_provider)

+This `StateNotifierProvider` must implement two methods to ensure everything works correctly, it must have a `load method`, and a `nextPageKeyBuilder` method, these will be explained below.

 `riverpod_infinite_scroll` ensures our `StateNotifier` will respect these constraints with the choice of two classes:

 You can either use the simple: